I see it all over social media: tarot readers enticing people to buy their readings with discounts and other special offers.

 The antidote to being a copy cat is to find your own style, your true and authentic voice and create unique offerings with your personal touch.

 3. Following the Tarot herd

-- you don’t need to bombard the world with masses of tarot deck reviews, complicated spreads and tarotscopes.
+you don’t need to bombard the world with masses of tarot deck reviews, complicated spreads and tarotscopes.
 Instead, why not create a Best of… list linking to your favourites you found on other people’s blogs?
-Better than rehashing what is already out there (watch this space for my list coming soon :))
+Better than rehashing what is already out there.

 The antidote to following the tarot herd is critical thinking, discernment and realising that less is more.
 Take a step back, observe and evaluate without worrying about your peers’ acceptance or rejection.
 It’s the age-old dilemma of fitting in versus standing out.

 Deep down you are wise, clever and intelligent enough to avoid these three mistakes as a Tarot reader once you put your mind to it.

 Yes, I have made some of the mistakes listed here, learned my lessons and began to focus on my own imagination, new interests and experiences outside the tarot world that have inspired me to create the crazycosmicenlightening stuff on offer here on my website.

 Quite a while ago, I came across a discussion in an online tarot forum about querents asking the same question again and again, especially with regards to relationship issues such as breakups.